martinjrobins/diffsol/book/src/primer/discrete_events.md

 \mathbf{y}^+ = \mathbf{r}(\mathbf{y}^-, t_e, \mathbf{p})
 \\]

 In DiffSL, the `stop` tensor stores one or more event functions, while the `reset` tensor stores the post-event state.
 The `reset` tensor must have the same shape as the state tensor `u`, while the `stop` tensor can contain any number of scalar event conditions.
-When a stop condition fires, the active stop index is also written into the model index `N`.
-This makes it possible to build hybrid switching models that change equations after an event, although the examples below only use `N` implicitly through the standard `stop` and `reset` semantics.

-The advantage of this approach is that the event is described mathematically inside the model itself.
-Diffsol can then use the reset map and stop function when propagating sensitivities and adjoints through the event.
-In the current Rust API, the solver still returns `RootFound` when a `stop` condition is hit, so the caller resumes the solve explicitly after moving the solver state to the event time and applying the configured `reset`.
+When a stop condition fires, the solver will stop the integration and return control to the caller.
+The caller can then apply the reset function to update the state of the system, and then resume the integration of the ODEs.
+This allows us to model discrete events in a way that is mathematically consistent with the continuous evolution of the system, and also allows us to propagate sensitivities/adjoints through the event in a way that is consistent with the mathematical description of the system.

 In the next two sections, we revisit compartmental models of drug delivery and bouncing-ball dynamics and show both the procedural and declarative versions side by side.